patrick-llgc/Learning-Deep-Learning/paper_notes/vpgnet.md

 - Under adverse weather
 - When trained first then used as pretraining to regress other tasks

+The idea of using VP to guide LLD is similar to [LaneNet](lanenet.md).

 #### Key ideas
 - VP detection: three levels of difficulty.
 	- Easy: clear scene